ChrisWhealy/hieroglyphy/docs/keywords.md

 (+{}+[])[+!![]]  // 'a'
 ```

-Although the encoding for `'a'` derived from `'false'[1]` is the same length as the encoding derived from `'NaN'[1]`, we'll use the `'NaN'` version as the string from which the character is being obtained is shorter.
+Although the encoding for `'a'` derived from `'false'[1]` is the same length as the encoding derived from `'NaN'[1]`, we'll use the `'NaN'` version as the string from which the character has been obtained is shorter.

 ## `[object Object]`